Does a jumbo house need a jumbo down payment?

 If you have your sights set on a big house with all modern amenities, you might need a jumbo loan to finance it.

+The good news is, it’s easier to get a jumbo loan now than it has been since the mortgage crisis.
 You might be able to buy a home worth half a million or more with just 5% down and no mortgage insurance.